Sex Robot Industry [New 2024 Data]

 Just 3 years prior in 2013 Johansson was named the sexiest woman alive, and the newfound sex robot replica sparked headlines around the world.

-Rick Ma was based in Hong Kong and called the sex robot “Mark 1”, and albeit revealing the inspiration for the looks was from a Hollywood star, he never revealed who the specific star was.
+Rick Ma was based in Hong Kong and called the sex robot “Mark 1”, and although the inspiration for the looks was from a Hollywood star, he never revealed who the specific star was.

 As Rick Ma likely feared lawsuits the “Mark 1” never found itself commercially available.